-- 7. While squeezing the syringe, begin tapping the caliper with the plastic handle of a screwdriver (the shock from the tapping will help to dislodge air pockets within the caliper).
-During this step, you may start seeing air bubbles moving through the upper length of hose and into the receptacle bottle. - 8.
-Start tapping on the brake line, slowly moving up the line towards the brake lever, all the while squeezing the syringe. - 9.
-Tap the master cylinder on the brake lever, and then slowly pull and release the brake lever several times to evacuate any air from the piston in the master cylinder, while continuing to push fluid through the system. - 10.
-Once you are sure that all air has been evacuated from the system, close the bleed screw on the caliper, and then the one on the master cylinder.
+7. While squeezing the syringe, begin tapping the caliper with the plastic handle of a screwdriver (the shock from the tapping will help to dislodge air pockets within the caliper).
+During this step, you may start seeing air bubbles moving through the upper length of hose and into the receptacle bottle.

+8. Start tapping on the brake line, slowly moving up the line towards the brake lever, all the while squeezing the syringe.

+9. Tap the master cylinder on the brake lever, and then slowly pull and release the brake lever several times to evacuate any air from the piston in the master cylinder, while continuing to push fluid through the system.

+10. Once you are sure that all air has been evacuated from the system, close the bleed screw on the caliper, and then the one on the master cylinder.
 Tighten the bleed screws to 52-61 In-Lbs (6-7 Nm.)
+The caliper bleed screw is easiest tightened if the piston side pad adjuster is being held with a 5mm hex wrench.
 Remove the hoses from the bleed screws, and return the fluid in the receptacle bottle to the source bottle only if it does not appear contaminated or discolored.

-- 11. Reposition the brake lever and tighten lever clamp bolt to 72-108 In-Lbs (8-12 Nm.)
+11. Reposition the brake lever and tighten lever clamp bolt to 72-108 In-Lbs (8-12 Nm.)
 Pull firmly on the brake lever several times and check for leakage at the bleed screws and brake line fittings.
 The brake should feel firm as you pull against the vinyl T-handle.
-If it feels spongy there is still air in the system, and the brake should be re-bled.
-Once you are sure that there are no system leaks and all air has been removed from the brake, remove the vinyl T-handle from the caliper slot. - 12.
-Before handling the brake pads or rotor, clean the outside of the lines, caliper, and lever with the detergent / hot water solution, and wash your hands.
+Once you are sure that there are no system leaks and all air has been removed from the brake, remove the vinyl T-handle from the caliper slot.

+12. Before handling the brake pads or rotor, clean the outside of the lines, caliper, and lever with the detergent / hot water solution, and wash your hands.
 Also be sure to clean the slot in the caliper and the pistons with detergent and hot water.
-Rinse washed parts and allow to air dry, then re-install the pads and the wheel. - 13.
-Adjust the brake lever reach with the 2.5mm socket screw and set the pad clearance using the adjusting barrel as described in the "PAD ADJUSTMENT" section above.
+Rinse washed parts and allow to air dry, then re-install the pads and the wheel.

+13. Adjust the brake lever reach with the 2mm hex screw and set the pad clearance using the two 5mm hex pad adjusters as described in the "PAD ADJUSTMENT" section above.
+Remember that the fixed side pad must be set as closely as possible to the rotor without dragging.